ldsouza/ldsouza.github.io/_posts/2017-01-08-getting-started-with-azure-logic-apps.md

 ![Image]({{ site.url }}/images/blog/azure-logic-apps/7.JPG)

-In future posts, I will explain in detail the differences betweek Microsoft Flow and Azure Logic Apps and when does it make sense to use one versus the other.
+In future posts, I will explain in detail the differences between Microsoft Flow and Azure Logic Apps and when does it make sense to use one versus the other.